If you have a good nonstick pan, then these flatbreads are easy to make, and good. They can be used in any recipe that calls for crepes or tortillas.

 The batter tends to settle out very quickly, so it’s important to stir before every crepe.

 IMPORTANT: You may want to multiply this recipe to get the number that you need.

 Crepes -- or Tortillas

 - 1/4 teaspoon salt if the crepes are for dinner; no salt if they are for breakfast or dessert

 - Preheat your frying pans on low heat.

-- Mix all ingredients with a whisk, preferably in a mixing bowl with a pour spout.
+- Mix the dry ingredients with a whisk (to prevent flour clumping), preferably in a mixing bowl with a pour spout.
+Then add the wet ingredients and mix again.
 The batter should be about the consistency of heavy cream.
-If it is too thick, add a couple of tablespoons of water.
+If it is too thick, add a couple of tablespoons of water and mix again.

 - Set out a saucer or small plate next to the bowl of batter.